List of state highways in Louisiana (150–199): Louisiana Highway 169

 Louisiana Highway 169 (LA 169) runs 45.92 mi in a north–south direction from LA 172 west of Keachi, DeSoto Parish to US 71 south of Belcher, Caddo Parish.

 The route begins at an intersection with LA 172 in northwestern DeSoto Parish, crossing into Caddo Parish 2.1 mi later.
 From here, it makes twists and turns through southwestern Caddo Parish, intersecting LA 789 and LA 525 south of and at Spring Ridge, respectively.
 7.9 mi north of Spring Ridge, it enters the town of Greenwood.
 It then begins a 0.5 mi concurrency with US 79/US 80 through Greenwood before splitting off to the north just south of an interchange with I-20 at Exit 3.
 After this interchange, LA 169 then begins a generally northward course for 16.4 mi before entering the town of Mooringsport.
 It gains the local name of Greenwood Street, turning east onto Jennings Street at an intersection with LA 767.
 It intersects LA 538, immediately crossing the Kansas City Southern railroad tracks before continuing east out of Mooringsport.
 At an intersection with LA 1, LA 169 dips to the south before curving back to the east.
 On both sides of LA 1, there are old remnants of LA 169 that are now local roads.
 4.5 mi after this intersection, LA 169 has an interchange with the newly constructed section of I-49 at Exit 223.
 LA 169 continues east for a final 0.8 mi before terminating at US 71 northwest of Dixie.
 LA 169 is an undivided two-lane highway, except for its interchange with I-49 where it briefly becomes a divided four-lane highway.

 Louisiana Highway 170

 Louisiana Highway 170 (LA 170) runs 14.23 mi in an east–west direction from the Texas state line west of Vivian to a junction with US 71 and LA 3049 in Gilliam, Caddo Parish.

+The route heads east from the Texas state line until curving to the southeast upon entering Vivian, becoming Tennessee Avenue.
+0.4 mi later, it becomes concurrent with LA 1 (Pine Street), heading south through Vivian before becoming concurrent with LA 2 at Camp Road.
+0.2 mi later, LA 2 and LA 170 split; LA 2 heads northeast toward Hosston, while LA 170 continues southeast, becoming Pardue Street.
+After 7.3 mi, it interchanges with I-49 at Exit 231.
+After this, it curves to the north and then to the northeast, before ending at US 71 and LA 3049 in the village of Gilliam.
+LA 170 is an undivided two-lane highway, except for its interchange with I-49 where it briefly becomes a divided four-lane highway.